 Positive Behaviour Support Lead

 ✨Show Your Passion for Positive Behaviour Support

 Make sure to express your genuine enthusiasm for Positive Behaviour Support during the interview.
-Share specific examples of how you've successfully implemented PBS strategies in the past and how they positively impacted the lives of young people.
+Share specific examples of how you've successfully implemented PBS strategies in the past and how they positively impacted the individuals you worked with.

 ✨Prepare for Scenario-Based Questions

-Expect scenario-based questions that assess your problem-solving skills and ability to handle challenging situations.
-Think of examples where you had to implement proactive strategies and how you supported staff in understanding behaviours.
+Expect scenario-based questions that assess your problem-solving skills and ability to handle challenging behaviours.
+Think about past situations you've encountered and how you approached them, focusing on the outcomes and lessons learned.

+Positive Behaviour Support Lead